Skip to content

 OpenTelemetry observability utilities for Splunk add-ons.

-This module provides two public components:
+This module provides three public components:

 • :class:LoggerMetricExporter — an OpenTelemetry MetricExporter that writes every exported data point to a standard Python logger.
 It is useful for local development, debugging, and as a fallback when the Spotlight collector is not available.